 Punctuation outside quotes

-The french style uses guillemets with non-breaking space padding: « Bonjour ».
+The french style uses guillemets padded with a narrow no-break space (U+202F), per Unicode cldr’s fr locale and the Imprimerie nationale’s Lexique des règles typographiques: « Bonjour ».

 Single quotes remain as curly quotes